 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Peanut Butter Cracker Toffee is the ULTIMATE bark recipe: It’s the deluxe Reese’s candy bar that you never knew you needed!
+Peanut Butter Cracker Candy is the ULTIMATE toffee bark recipe with peanut butter and chocolate on top!
 I’ve been making this every Christmas for over 15 years and everyone loves it.

 Table of Contents